-Bypass a Block at School or Work
+2. Bypassing a VPN Block at School or Work

 To bypass VPN blocks at school or work, you might succeed by just using your mobile data connection instead of the local network.
 Sure, you’ll have to pay for data on your cell phone plan, but you’ll be able to freely use Facebook and YouTube without breaking any rules.

-How do I bypass a VPN block for Netflix?
+3. Bypassing a VPN block for Netflix

 Netflix is one of the hardest VPN blocks to bypass.
 As a major player in the entertainment and media industry, Netflix loses out the most from VPN users getting their content free of charge by using a VPN service.
 As such, Netflix puts in a lot of work to block VPN services from undermining its subscription policies.
 But where there’s a will, there’s a way.
 You can bypass a VPN block for Netflix in a couple of ways: